 Bring Headphones

 Noise can be disturbing for some kids with autism.
 The crowds and traffic noises may make my son anxious, and it may be hard to get comfortable with the idea of visiting new places.
 It helps to pack noise-canceling headphones for your kids.
 Play their favorite music or watch what they enjoy.
 It will keep them distracted.
-Avoiding the change in their surroundings may keep them calm and relaxed.
+Avoiding changes in their surroundings may help keep them calm and relaxed.

 Keep your Child’s Preferences in Mind